 These are what he calls “the triple of opacity”:

 - The illusion of understanding: we think we know what’s going on but the world is more complex (and random) than we realize

 - The retrospective distortion: we only see events after they happened, and they seem clearer and more organized than they actually are.
 Our mind “explains” and connects events that are actually random.

 - The overvaluation of factual information: especially at the hands of authoritative and learned people, who think they have the tools to make connections and predictions.
 Even more dangerous, because “the more intelligent the person, the better sounding the explanation”

 Taleb says that “nobody really knows what’s going on”, and he lays out a few great examples for each point.

-Authors and book sales in one example of extreme stand, where the biggest authors sell thousand of times more than the thousands average selling authors combined.
+Authors and book sales are one example of the extreme stand, where the biggest authors sell thousands of times more than the thousands of average selling authors combined.